Archive for the 'Here a Little;There a Little' Category

 It is believed that Patrick brought the shamrock plant to Ireland and used the three-leafed plant to illustrate the message of the Trinity.
 This would be a good time to teach about the Trinity.
 Click here for help in sharing the concept with your children.
 A good children’s book to illustrate the Trinity is 3 in 1: A Picture of God.

 Go outside and look for clover and talk about the Trinity; be like St. Patrick teaching the Irish.
+Color this picture and scripture as you talk.

 Order a shamrock craft at Apples for the Teacher.